k8ssandra/k8ssandra/docs/content/en/install/local/_index.md

 The K8ssandra helm charts make installation a snap.
 You can override chart configurations during installation as necessary if you're an advanced user, or make changes after a default installation using `helm upgrade` at a later time.

-K8ssandra can install the following versions of Apache Cassandra:
+K8ssandra 1.3.0 can install the following versions of Apache Cassandra:

 * 3.11.7
 * 3.11.8
 * 3.11.9
 * 3.11.10
-* 4.0-beta4
+* 4.0.0 (default)

 {{% alert title="Important" color="warning" %}}
 K8ssandra comes out of the box with a set of [default values](https://github.com/k8ssandra/k8ssandra/blob/main/charts/k8ssandra/values.yaml) tailored to getting up and running quickly.
 Those defaults are intended to be a great starting point for smaller-scale local development but are **not** intended for production deployments.